1. Make sure you have good credit

-1.Make sure you have good credit.
 Gone are the crazy days of the ‘mirror-fog’ test loans. (“If you can fog a mirror, you’ve got a loan!”)
-We are back to the good old days of 1992 financing.
+We are back to the good old days of common sense financing.

-- You need to have a job with verifiable income,
+- You need to have a job or business with verifiable income

-- you need to have some cash for a downpayment, (maybe not as much as you think you need)
+- You need to have some cash for a downpayment, (most likely not as much as you think you need!)

 If you need more help with your credit score, consider a credit counselor.
+If you have some negative marks, a counselor can be a great help to you to get your score up in a shorter amount of time than you can on your own.
 They know how to get the job done in the least amount of time.
 See the following resources.

 Many times over the years, we’ve watched as first-time buyers go through the searching process.
 When they actually see what’s available in their market, they often change their minds on what they thought was so important.
-They are many times introduced to styles and home features that they had not even thought of before.
+Many times they are introduced to styles and home features that they had not even thought of before.

 Additional Resource for Your Home Search:

 People spend an average of 15 hours researching their next car purchase, but less than 3 hours researching which Realtor they will use.
 Ask friends and co-workers for referrals, and do your homework.
-Your agent needs to be a trusted advisor on what will probably your largest and most important purchase, your home.
+Your agent needs to be a trusted advisor on what will probably your largest and most important purchase in your life, your home.
 [Read our Testimonial Page]

 Pre-Approval takes a little more time, but when you find the home of your choice, and you run into the possibility of competing in a multiple offer situation, you’ll stand a better chance of winning if you are already approved.